trevorscott/edm-stream/README.md

 ```

 ## Consumer Group for Local Dev

+If you have already created a consumer group for local dev you can ignore this step.

 If you are using your production kafka broker (not advised) for local development you can create a consumer group for your development consumer: